LouisCE/fandom-challenge/README.md

 ### Frameworks & Libraries

 - **Bootstrap 5:** For responsive layout, styling, and UI components like buttons.
+- **Google Fonts:** For clean, readable typography across the application.

 ### Tools & Platforms